Eddy-dashner/weather-app/README.md

 * Used Git and GitHub for project management.
 * Learned error handling a bit.
 * Tried to maintain clean code.
-* Cross tested on Firefox and Chromium based browsers.

 <p align="right">(<a href="#top">back to top</a>)</p>